tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 MUST be omitted.
 When an unreliable transport is in use, the S bit has its usual meaning and the sequence number MUST be included.

 ## cTLS Handshake Layer {#ctlshandshake}

+The cTLS handshake is modeled in three layers:

+1. The Transport layer
+2. The Transcript layer
+3. The Logical layer

+### The Transport layer

-When `template.handshakeFraming` is not `true`, cTLS uses a custom handshake framing that saves space by relying on the record layer for message lengths.
+When `template.handshake_framing` is false, the cTLS transport layer uses a custom handshake framing that saves space by relying on the record layer for message lengths.
 (This saves 3 bytes per message compared to TLS, or 11 bytes compared to DTLS.)
 This compact framing is defined by the `CTLSHandshake` struct.